Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 Most new moms will tell you that constipation is a common occurrence after pregnancy.
 Dehydration may contribute to this problem, as well as higher levels of the hormone progesterone, a slowed digestive tract, or use of constipating pain relievers.

-In the days right after having a baby, get back to a normal diet, keep moving around, drink lots of water and eat high-fiber foods to keep your bowels moving.
-If needed, and as directed by your doctor, bulk-forming and stool softener laxatives like psyllium (Metamucil) or docusate (Colace) may be the preferred stool softeners of choice.
+In the days right after having your baby, get back to a normal diet, keep moving around, drink lots of water and eat high-fiber foods to keep your bowels moving.
+If needed, and as directed by your doctor, bulk-forming and stool softener laxatives like psyllium (Metamucil) or docusate (Colace) may be the preferred agents for constipation.

-Miconazole cream, an antifungal, does not absorb into the bloodstream very well and is unlikely to cause problems in the breastfed infant.
-However, you should visit your doctor to determine if a breast yeast infection is present, as miconazole may not be needed.
+Miconazole cream, an antifungal, does not absorb into the bloodstream very well and is unlikely to cause problems in the breastfed infant; however, it is rarealy prescribed as it appears to have no advantage over lanolin for treating sore nipples during breastfeeding.
+Visit your doctor to determine if a breast yeast infection is present.
 Only use water-soluble creams or gels products on the breast; ointments may expose the infant to paraffins.

 Where Else Can I Find Reliable Information?